 Brett believes in authenticity, respect, trust and collaboration.
 In exemplifying these traits Brett is motivated to ensure a system that is centered on the individuals, families and communities we serve, through providing safe, accountable, world class health care to the residents of Saskatchewan.

 Carol Gregoryk is a Registered Nurse with her Master's Degree.
 She is the Executive Director of Acute Care, Northeast.
-Her position includes care in the hospitals across the Northeast connecting that care with community services providing seamless transitions for people within the care of the SHA.
+Her position is responsible for acute care within the hospitals across the Northeast connecting that care with community services providing seamless transitions for people within the care of the SHA.

 Gloria King has accepted the position of Executive Director of Acute Care, Northwest.
 Working with the Vice President and Physician Executive dyad of Integrated Northern Health in a Patient First environment, this portfolio encompasses the strategic and operational responsibilities for Emergency Room, Ambulatory Care, Women and Children's Health, Operating Room, Post-operative Surgical Services, Sterile Processing, Medicine, ICU, Alternate Level of Care, Spiritual Care, Social Work and the COPS Program delivery.

 Gloria has a wide range of experience in health care.
 Her past positions include Nurse Aide, General Duty Positions in Medicine, Neurology, Rheumatology, and Emergency; Clinical and Classroom Nursing instruction; Staff Education; government Standards Officer in Acute Care, Liaison Officer to the Health Authorities in northern Manitoba; VP of Health Services, CEO in the Burntwood Regional Health Authority in MB; VP of Integrated Health Services in the former Prairie North Health Region.